 4- Print Complexity Against Multiple Colors

-We can print multiple colors in sublimation printing.
-We can print every type of design, multi color artwork or photoes through sublimation.
+Difference between sublimation and screen print, we can print multiple colors in sublimation printing.
+We can print every type of design, multi color artwork or images through sublimation.

 In can case of screen printing, we can print those designs which have less colors and simple.
 If we want to print gradient with screen printing the output is not exactly the same as original.